-17 After reporting date events
+16 After reporting date events

-The Land Manager is not aware of any events that occurred after 30 June 2020 that have a material effect on the financial statements.
+On 11 October 2021 a new Administrator was appointed.
+The appointment was a non-adjusting event.
+The Land Manager is not aware of any other events that occurred after 30 June 2021 that have a material effect on the financial statements.

-18 Related party disclosures
+17 Related party disclosures

-During the year, the Land Manager entered into transactions on arm's length terms and conditions with other entities controlled by NSW Government.
+During the year, the Land Manager entered into transactions on arm's length terms and conditions with other entitles controlled by NSW Government.
 These transactions include: